bpcvdhelm/sudoku/README.md

 # sudoku

+Hmmmm, just found a sudoku that wasn't solved by this logic.
+Investigation has learned me the logic x-wing, so there will be an update ;-)

 Sudoku solver up (and including) to the highest level

 Just fill in your sudoku in S and solve it.